lamat1111/autoreboot-quilibrium-node/README.md

     echo "No reboot required or not the scheduled time for reboot." exit 0 fi

 ```
+>[!NOTE]
+>The script will log any successful reboot in <code>/root/scripts/autoreboot-log.txt</code>.
+As long as you have created the "/root/scripts" folder, you don't need to create the "log-autoreboot.txt" file, the script will create it automatically.

 ## Step 5 - edit autoreboot.sh permissions
 Give execute permission to the owner (which should be "root")